TyRichards/victory_blue/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. Premium Extensions: Add extra functionality with ease and a 60 day money back guarantee.

 == Changelog ==

+= 4.0 =
+* Versioning will now match that of WordPress
+* Tested to work with WordPres 4.0

+= 1.9 =
+* Tested to work with WordPress 3.9.
+* Fixed bug in SQL dump where NULL was outputting as '' and 0 as '0'; thanks for the heads up Tervor!
+* Add Danish Translations; thanks Henrik!
+* Add constant to configure the restart time; NO_ACTIVITY_WAIT_TIME defaults to 5 mins.
+* Add Danish translation thanks Michael!

+= 1.8.1 =
+* Fix some spelling mistakes
+* Fix bug where chunked upload temp memory cant be read that leads to a zero byte upload

+= 1.8 =
+* Compatible with WP 3.8
+* Fixed menu ordering to better avoid clashes with other plugins
+* Fixed PHP notice in Dropbox Facade
+* Updated FAQ
+* Namespace CSS so it's less likely to clash with other plugins
+* Fix a potential issue where some tables and be missed in backup on resume

+= 1.7 =
+* Code is now conforms to most of the PSR standards that are much better then the WP ones
+* Database dumps are now tracked so they can be resumed
+* Improved error handling around extension installs
+* Updated tests for better code coverage that revealed a few small bugs
+* Implemented a factory for better dependency injection and performance
+* Updated the Email Extension to use wp_mail so it will use setting set by other plugins like WP SMTP
+* Added a time stamp to Zips generated with the Zip Extension
+* Improved logging and estimation of percent complete
+* Add 'Settings saved' message and use default WP errors
+* Fix invalid UTF-8 sequence in argument error

+= 1.6.1 =
+* Added [Extendy](http://extendy.com) and improved extension installation user interface that fixes a few bugs and adds the ability to renew and buy bundles.
+* Use ABSPATH for WP root if get_home_path returns '/' that can cause the plugin the attemt to backup root.
+* Improved security of DB dumps, Zip archives and the backup log.
+A better sha1 secret is now appended to them all and removed before upload to Dropbox.
+* Updated cURL CA Certs to the latest version from Mozilla
+* Updated dutch translations

+= 1.6 =
+* Added Finnish translations
+* WordPress 3.6 compatiblity release
+* Fixed some issues where temporary files where not being cleaned up as expected
+* Removed upgrade migration code for performance reasons.
+So, if you are upagading form <1.5 you will need to re-authorize and re-configure the plugin.

 = 1.5.5 =
 * Updated Arabic translations